HyperCPU-Project/hcc/README.md

 Hyper C Compiler (hcc) is a C compiler developed for HyperCPU and qproc.
 It's very extensible and allows easily create backends for it.

-Hyper C Compiler uses `bison`, `flex` and `fmt` libraries.
+Hyper C Compiler uses `bison` and `fmt` libraries.
 Although it may be not very optimized in code generation, it's a good choice to develop software for above referenced processors.

 > [!WARNING]
 > The compiler is intended for use with HyperCPU and qproc only.
 It can't compile for architectures like x86_32, x86_64, ARM64, etc.